8 university recycling ideas to make your campus greener

 (3) Standardize bins and labelling

 Some buildings might not have any bins.
-Also, the types of bins and how they are labelled might differ.
-This can be very confusing for people.
-Standardizing the types of bins and how they are labelled across all buildings makes university recycling much easier.
-It’s a lot of work, of course.
+Also, the types of bins and how they are labelled might differ, which can be very confusing for people.
+Standardising the types of bins and how they are labelled across all buildings makes university recycling much easier.

 As a first step, it helps if you examine buildings:

 - Where they are placed?